tudelft-reit/REIT-Python-Package-Template/README.md

 ## Setting up a new project

+Windows users are recommended to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/) and follow the Linux instructions.
+Windows instructions are still provided for completeness.

 1. Install and configure [Git](https://git-scm.com/).
 Follow the instructions [here](https://docs.gitlab.com/ee/topics/git/how_to_install_git/index.html) to do so.
     * For Windows it is recommended to disable the LF to CRLF line ending conversion